 A joint vision eventually emerged from long and spirited discussions, considerably transformed from the original conception, but still celebrating the fun, beauty and creativity in mathematics.
 The team recommended some other mathematicians/artists who were not at the Denver conference, and who enthusiastically agreed to participate when contacted.
 Over the next few months, a few others joined the group and rounded out the portfolio of skills and talents.
-The team now has 23 participants, including Dominique and Ingrid.
+The team ultimately grew to 24 participants, including Dominique and Ingrid.

 The first workshop was planned for March 20-22, at the Duke University campus in Durham, North Carolina.
 Hotels and airline tickets were booked, food ordered, space reserved, some materials bought.
 But instead something unplanned arrived.

 COVID-19 changed life worldwide in 2020, and it changed our project.
 Rather than postpone the whole endeavor, the Mathemalchemists opted to forge ahead, and to give extra depth and detail to the project.
 Undaunted, we held a 2-day workshop on the original March dates, now over Zoom, during which we refined our vision, hammered out a new approach, and formed sub-teams to work on different facets of the final tableau.